inmanta/inmanta-core/docs/quickstart.rst

 Deploy the configuration model
 -------------------------------

-To deploy the project, we must first register it with the management server, by creating a project and an environment.
+To deploy the project, we must first register it with the management server by creating a project and an environment.
 A project is a collection of related environments. (e.g. development, testing, production, qa,...)
 An environment is associated with a branch in a git repository.
 This allows the server to recompile the model when the environment changes.

 .. code-block:: sh